abychap/exam4/README.md

 # Sample text file provided

 A sample text file has been provided to run the script on (stringofletters.txt).
-The text file contains three strings.
+The text file contains three strings:

+ATTTGGATT
+ACTGCAGCGCGATGATGAGAGAGATTTCAGGACACACATTGCCAAATTGAGGCAT
+ATATATATATATATATA;

 The output should be two dataframes and an error for the third string (it contains a character not included in the alphabet).

 # Outputting dataframes to new files